 Assistant Professor of Art History and Visual Culture Studies.
 B.A., McGill University; M.A., Concordia University; M.A., Ph.D., University of Rochester.

 Professor Uddin teaches in the areas of American art and visual culture, architecture and urbanism, and race and ethnic studies.
-Her research examines the human-animal interface, especially in the construction of normative identity forms and practices (e.g., the urban reformer, the suburbanite, romantic love, good citizenship).
+Her research examines aesthetic, material and symbolic dimensions of humanity and animality as a starting point for social and environmental justice.
 She also works on the visual and spatial cultures of cities, nature and, most recently, black radicalism.
 Uddin has held fellowships through the Mellon Foundation’s Quadrant initiative, Brown University’s Pembroke Center for Teaching and Research on Women, the Smithsonian Institution, and the Social Science and Humanities Research Council of Canada.
 Her articles and reviews have appeared in Invisible Culture, Parallax, Topia, Humanimalia, Public: Art/Culture/Ideas, and Afterimage.
 She is the author of Zoo Renewal: White Flight and the Animal Ghetto (University of Minnesota Press, Forthcoming 2015), which traces efforts to improve animal exhibits through the racial dynamics of American postwar urbanism.
 Her new research on design and survival considers the graphics and architectures of vulnerability in the postindustrial United States.